Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Experiments

 \section{Experiments}

-We empirically demonstrate that HBB estimation is effective in the RLVR setting.
+We empirically demonstrate that DBB estimation is effective in the RLVR setting.
 Section~\ref{subsec:expsetting} describes the models, datasets, baselines, and detailed setup used in our experiments, while Section~\ref{subsec:mainresult} presents the experimental results.